By Tracy Achen

 Since your financial future depends in part on a good credit standing, how you handle yourself during the actual divorce can make a big difference.
 Below you will find tips for handling your finances that will go a long ways towards protecting your credit.

 Since joint credit accounts are the responsibility of both spouses, you need to find out just what you are liable for.
 One way to get a clear idea of your joint debts is to order your credit report.
 Not only will you discover the debts that belong to both you and your spouse, but also those accounts that belong solely to you.
+The easiest way to do this is through AnnualCreditReport.com.
+This site was created by the credit bureaus to comply with the FACT and offers consumers a free copy of their credit report.

 You need to pay special attention to your joint credit obligations that your spouse has access to.
 These can include mortgages, home equity lines of credit, finance and auto loans, credit cards, and bank loans.
 If you are worried that your spouse may open credit cards in your name, you might consider using a credit monitoring service.
 These services will notify you anytime there is a change to your credit history, whether it's due to new accounts being opened or large charges on old accounts.